The gender pay gap is widening again. Why?

 Education and LGBTQ+ protections

 Recent legislative efforts in North Carolina have targeted curriculum content, parental notification requirements, and gender-related policies in schools.
-These measures have implications for student safety, inclusion, and access to education—particularly for girls and LGBTQ+ students.
+These measures affect how education policy addresses curriculum content, parental involvement, and gender-related issues in schools.
 Education policy remains highly sensitive to shifts in political control.

 North Carolina voters will participate in two elections that influence how women’s rights laws are written, enforced, and challenged.